Using the AAPG Library

 The entrance is at 750 9th St. Be prepared to show a valid ID at the security desk.
 Take the elevator to the 2nd floor; the AA/PG Library is directly across from the Archives of American Art.
 Push the buzzer for access to the Library.

-Outside researchers and the public may visit the AA/PG Library from 10:00-5:00, Monday through Friday.
+Outside researchers and the public may visit the AA/PG Library without an appointment from 10:00-5:00, Monday through Friday.
 Researchers may request books and materials from the Library staff, and materials must be used in the reading room.

 Non-Smithsonian researchers may borrow materials through their own public, special or academic library’s interlibrary loan program.
-SIL adheres to the interlibrary loan guidelines of the American Library Association.
+The Smithsonian adheres to the interlibrary loan (ILL) guidelines of the American Library Association.
 It does not loan periodicals, rare books, folios, vertical file items, microform, auction catalogs or reference materials.
 The AA/PG Library may not loan other materials which are fragile, damaged or otherwise at risk.

 Smithsonian staff, interns and volunteers may use the AA/PG Library without an appointment from 9:00-5:00, Monday through Friday.
 The stacks are open to those with a valid Smithsonian Institution badge.
 All persons with a valid Smithsonian Institution badge may obtain a library card from one of the Smithsonian Libraries’ branches.
 The card is necessary to check out materials.
 Orientation sessions for new patrons are offered by the staff, and assistance to all users is provided as needed.